navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 **Notes**:

+- `{IP address}` refers to the IP address of your Raspberry Pi on your network.
-- The `-upgradewallet` is only required the first time you run `navcoind` after you imported your `wallet.dat` file from the NavPi (see step 5) adding the `&` at the end of the command let's the command run in the background - you can bring the command back to the foreground by running `fg %1`
+- The `-upgradewallet` is only required the first time you run `navcoind` after you imported your `wallet.dat` file from the NavPi (see step 5) adding the `&` at the end of the command lets the command run in the background - you can bring the command back to the foreground by running `fg %1`.
+More info on using bash jobs can be found [here](https://www.linuxjournal.com/content/job-control-bash-feature-you-only-think-you-dont-need)
 - I am not sure what the `-t` option is and does but I saw it somewhere used and it is not throwing an error so I left it in.

-More info on using bash jobs can be found [here](https://www.linuxjournal.com/content/job-control-bash-feature-you-only-think-you-dont-need)
+- I believe a lot of the options and toggles for the navcoin daemon can be added to the `navcoin.conf` file in the `~\.navcoin4\` directory.

-The navoin core daemon should now start in the background running a navcore client command will display the progress until it executes correctly displaying information.
+The navcoin core daemon should now start in the background.
+Running a navcore client command will display the progress until the daemon is fully loaded and the navcoin client query executes correctly displaying information.

 ```
 pi@raspberrypi:~ $ navcoin-6.1.0/bin/navcoin-cli getinfo
 ```

-When the navcoin daemon is completely loaded to `getinfo` command should display as follows:
+When the navcoin daemon is completely loaded the `getinfo` command should display as follows:

 ```
 pi@raspberrypi:~ $ navcoin-6.1.0/bin/navcoin-cli getinfo